EXPLAINER: Western states face first federal water cuts

 EXPLAINER: Western states face first federal water cutsNew

-WASHINGTON (AP) — U.S. officials are expected to declare the first-ever water shortage from a river that serves 40 million people in the West.
-The anticipated forecast Monday will mean some Arizona farmers get less water from the Colorado River next year, forcing them to make adjustments.
+WASHINGTON (AP) — U.S. officials have declared the first-ever water shortage from a river that serves 40 million people in the West.
+The forecast Monday means some Arizona farmers will get less water from the Colorado River next year, forcing them to make adjustments.
 A prolonged drought made worse by climate change has led to record low water levels at Lake Mead, one of the river’s reservoirs.
 The situation highlights the challenges for a region that’s also growing in population.
 The Colorado River provides drinking water, irrigation for farms and hydropower to seven Western states and parts of Mexico.